darizagrl/users-balance/README.md

         @Param("end") end: LocalDateTime
     ): List<Balance>
   ```
-* **Data Partitioning:** Implemented partitions by `created_at date` for the `Balances` table.
+* **Data Partitioning:** Implemented partitions by `created_at` date for the `Balances` table.

-Initially, data was partitioned by user ID ranges, and query optimization was done based on these ranges.
-However, with the switch to UUIDs for user IDs, this approach was no longer applicable as the sorting of UUID strings does not provide additional optimization benefits.
+Initially, data was partitioned by `userId` ranges, and query optimization was done based on these ranges.
+However, with the switch to `UUID`'s for `userId`'s, this approach was no longer applicable as the sorting of `UUID` strings does not provide additional optimization benefits.

   ```kotlin
 @Query("SELECT b FROM Balance b WHERE b.userId >= :startUserId AND b.userId <= :endUserId")